bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+ Express is like React, but for the backend.
+It uses express.router() and route handlers.

 - [ ] Describe Middleware?

+ Middleware can be custom code written to handle specific functions that are executed in the order in which they are introduced in the server.

 - [ ] Describe a Resource?

+Everything is a resource.
+It is the data contained in the API.

 - [ ] What can the API return to help clients know if a request was successful?

+ The API can return `res.status`(number) to let the client know if a request was successful or not.

 - [ ] How can we partition our application into sub-applications?

+One can partition an application into sub-applications by he use of routing.
+Express Routers accomplish this by making apps easier to maintain.

 ## Minimum Viable Product